weichenrs/REST_code/README.md

-# REST
+# fiRst-ever End-to-end whole-Scene remote sensing imagery semantic segmentation archiTecture (REST)
-fiRst-ever End-to-end whole-Scene remote sensing imagery semantic segmentation archiTecture (REST)
+This repository is the official implementation of the paper "A Scalable Deep Learning Framework for Holistic Segmentation of Whole-Scene Remote Sensing Imagery".

 ## Abstract
 As a fundamental task in remote sensing imagery (RSI) interpretation, semantic segmentation of RSI